 • is sawn with or without residual bark and has been kiln dried to below 20% mc and is marked accordingly, ‘Kiln-dried’ or KD or another internationally recognised mark on wood or packaging.

-Detailed advice on the new regulations is also available from the Forestry Commission’s Plant Health Service at the following address:
+Detailed advice on the new regulations is also available from the Forestry Commission’s Plant Health Service:

 Plant Health Service